 3. Examined, on a test check basis, the objective evidence relating to the impairment of trade receivables and Contract Assets and the key assumptions used in the determination of expected credit loss.

-4. Reviewed the appropriateness of management's ageing analysis based on days past due by examining the original documents (such as invoices and bank deposit advice).
+4. Reviewed the appropriateness of management's ageing analysis based on days past due by examining the original documents (such as invoices and bank deposit advice) on test check basis.

-5. Assessed the adequacy and appropriateness of the disclosures in the financial statements with respect to expected credit losses in accordance with the requirements of applicable Indian Accounting Standards
+6. Assessed the adequacy and appropriateness of the disclosures in the financial statements with respect to expected credit losses in accordance with the requirements of applicable Indian Accounting Standards.

 Information Other than the Standalone Financial Statements and Auditor's Report Thereon

 The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Management report and Director's report along with annexures, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Management report, Director's report along with annexures, but does not include the standalone financial statements and our auditor's report thereon.

 Responsibilities of Management and Those Charged with Governance for the Standalone Financial Statements